 This study examines the determinants affecting savings and investment behaviours among rural women in Ghana's Wassa Amenfi Central District.
 The research aims to discover the multifaceted factors influencing these women's financial behaviours, bridging the information gap regarding female savings and investing strategies in rural contexts.
 The study employs a quantitative research methodology, utilising a descriptive research design to gather and analyse pertinent data.
 The study population comprises rural women involved in diverse income-generating activities in the Wassa Amenfi Central District.
 A straightforward random cluster sampling method was used to select 367 respondents from a total population of 7,578, guaranteeing representation across five communities within the district through a lottery selection process.
 Data was collected using a standardised interview schedule to obtain information about savings and investment practices and their affecting factors.
 The tool, utilising a Likert Scale format, underwent validation to confirm face validity, reliability, and clarity.
 This resulted in a Cronbach's alpha coefficient of 0.79, signifying adequate reliability.
 Descriptive statistics, such as percentages, means, and standard deviations, were utilised for data analysis to analyse participant replies.
 This thorough assessment provided insights into the impact of socio-economic conditions, education, and financial literacy on the savings behaviour of rural women.
 The findings highlight the essential requirement for specialised financial literacy initiatives and enhanced access to financial services, intending to economically empower rural women and promote advantageous saving and investment behaviours to improve their overall well-being.

 Keywords: Savings, Investment, Rural, Women

+Suggested improvements: Mention the key finding on low prioritization of savings/investments in the household budget.
+Include insights on influence of household responsibilities and financial literacy.

 INTRODUCTION